The Hundred Betting Preview & Guide

 The Hundred Format

-The Hundred gets its name from the fact that each inning will consist of one hundred balls, this reverts from the standard cricket format in that an over cannot consist of six balls because that does not work with a one-hundred-ball innings.
+The Hundred gets its name from the fact that each inning will consist of one hundred balls, which reverts from the standard cricket format in that an over cannot consist of six balls because that does not work with a one-hundred-ball innings.

 Instead, a bowler is allowed to make a delivery of either five or ten balls with a change of ends after every ten balls bowled.

-Each bowler in the team can make a maximum of twenty deliveries meaning at least five bowlers will be used if the full hundred balls are bowled and the bowling team will also be allocated a two-and-a-half minute strategic time-out.
+Each bowler in the team can make a maximum of twenty deliveries, meaning at least five bowlers will be used if the full hundred balls are bowled, and the bowling team will also be allocated a two-and-a-half-minute strategic time-out.

-For the batting team, the first twenty-five balls of their innings will be classed as a powerplay where the fielding team will only be allowed two fielders outside of the thirty-yard circle.
+For the batting team, the first twenty-five balls of their innings will be classed as a powerplay, where the fielding team will only be allowed two fielders outside of the thirty-yard circle.

 Key Format Rules